gordon-cs/Project-Phoenix/README.md

 interface will assist Residence Life staff in doing manual tasks ( e.g. finding who hasn’t submitted RCI’s and compiling fines ).

 ## Technical Documentation:

+### Setup:

+Throughout this readme, I'll be assuming that you have been given access to some VM that has permission to access the RCI database.
+I further assume that you have been given credentials with permission to log in to said Virtual Machine, publish to IIS and access the different tables that the online RCI uses.
+If you are not sure, ask whoever your contact at CTS is.

+Generally speaking, the online RCI application runs as a Windows process under the user Rci.Service@gordon.edu (as of August 4th 2018).
+This user has read/write permissions to the Rci and RciTrain site folders as well as to the Rci and RciTrain databases.

+When you are debugging with Visual Studio, make sure that the user you open Visual Studio as also has permissions to read and write to the RCI and RCITrain databases.
+You'll get Login errors if that is not the case.

 ### How To: